benjaminheng/knowledge-base/content/recipes/sourdough-bread.md

 1. Fold 4 times, turning the bowl 90deg after each fold.
 2. Wait 60min.
 3. Repeat for 4-7 times.

-6 works well for me.
+## Log

+- 2024-08-31: Dough slumps when removed from banneton.
+Might be overproofed.
+Reduce bulk fermentation time in next batch.
+Lower hydration to 70%.